moorepants/eme185/content/pages/reports.rst

    literature that helps put your problem and solution into context.
 Needs, Specifications, and Standards
    The sponsor's needs should be explained along with the target specifications that you've developed from the needs.
-Be sure to note any engineering standards that were used to set your specifications or were relevant to your project.
+Some of your specifications should be tied directly to the relevant engineering standards you have researched.
 Design Description
    You should fully describe your design and explain how it functions.
 The goal is to provide sufficient technical details to communicate the conceptual